SOME FEATURES THAT ARE BASIC TO ALL BIBLE VERSIONS

 Many Bibles have a concordance.
 Almost all study Bibles include one, but even some devotional Bibles and text only Bibles will include a concordance.
 A concordance will be at the back, before the maps and it looks like a dictionary.
 Instead of giving the definition of a word it will list the major Bible verses where that word appears and will show some of the text surrounding that word.
 This tool is really helpful in finding a particular verse or verses on a particular topic.

-Chiseled book taps come with many leather bound Bibles and even some hard back copies.
+The thumb index feature comes with many leather bound Bibles and even some hard back copies.
 If you’re new to the Bible this can be a great help in quickly finding the book you want.
+If you find a Bible you like, but it does not have this feature, you can also buy tabs that you can be attached to the first page of each book.
+Be sure to stagger them down the page.
+If you put them behind each other they are hard to use.
 Once you’re familiar with the Bible you should try to memorize the book order, as that’s the fastest way to find a specific book.